Southern Spain Itinerary

 Another relaxing option is the Hammam Arab baths.
 Baths played an important role in Muslim life and you can relive the experience at this modern day version.
 The Hammam is built above the original site and you can relax in multiple bathing pools of different temperatures or get a massage and exfoliation scrub down.

 Evening: Mirador de San Nicolas is the spot to be if you want to catch the Alhambra at night.
 We visited at sunset for a packed but breathtaking view and then ate at a local restaurant in the Albayzin.

+Rick Steves cautioned against wandering the district at night in his Spain guidebook, but I personally didn’t feel unsafe.
 Just know that even though one street may be quiet and deserted, you can walk through a tunnel and then emerge onto a bustling busy street with restaurants.
 Don’t be afraid to explore!

 Overnight Hotel: Anacapri Granada

-Day 7: Depart Granada
+Day 7: The Albayzin

 Morning: Walk to Plaza Nueva, a large public square with fountains, restaurants and cafes where the local hippie community hangs out.
 From here, you can people watch and grab breakfast at a sidewalk cafe or tapas bar.